yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/tuning-communication-protocol.markdown

 # LRMI Configuration

-The `LRMI` configuration options set as system proprties.
+The `LRMI` configuration options set as system properties.
 They are listed below:

 {: .table .table-bordered}
 | System Property | Description | Default value | Server/Client Setting | Unit | Can be overridden at the client side|